 sshd_config file, scroll to the very bottom of the file, and add this line:

 Save your changes and exit the file.
-We will need to restart
+You will need to restart

-sshd but our script will do that for us after we update
+sshd but our script will do that for us after you update

-sftp_config file, so let's create the script and run it.
+sftp_config file, so create the script and run it.

 And put this code in it: